 Reduce your expenses

 Analyze your budget to see if there is anywhere you can cut down on your spending.
 For example, can you get more creative with your meal planning to save on groceries?
 Can you carpool to cut down gas expenses?
-Make a list of how you save more and put it in action.
+Make a list of how you save more and put it into action.

 Find a side job